 Electronic money exhibits properties similar to other currencies but does not share the same physical characteristics as paper banknotes and coins.
-It can instantly be involved in transactions because it does not have a physical form.
-But since a government entity does not consistently issue them, digital currencies are not considered legal tender and allow transfers across country borders.
+It can instantly be involved in transactions because it has no physical form.
+However since a government entity does not consistently issue them, digital currencies are not considered legal tender and allow transfers across country borders.

 As we have already seen, digital money is entirely digital.
 It has no physical equivalent in the real world.
 But in some ways, it works similarly to traditional fiat money.
-We can receive, transfer and exchange this digital currency for another.
-For example, you can use it to pay for goods and services in an online store without political or geographic boundaries.
+We can receive, transfer, and exchange this digital currency with one another.
+For example, you can pay for goods and services in an online store without political or geographic boundaries.

 Some argue that this distinction is becoming somewhat blurred as we move to a cashless society.
 The rationale is that the physical money we use to pay online from our bank account should also be considered digital money.

 Differences between Cryptocurrency and Digital Money

 But while we have seen that one definition encompasses the other, the reality is that specific differences between them help us to differentiate them better.
 You can see a cryptocurrency as digital money because it exists only in its digital binary form.
 Still, other characteristics make it very different from the typical examples of digital money, such as PayPal or other applications that use the dollar or euro as a denomination.